The Lexicon Of Effective Leadership

-What distinguishes the QSource from other leadership philosophies—what makes it useful in a leader’s quest to influence movement to advantage—is its manner of organization and uniqueness in language.
-Because it is an outgrowth of F3, the QSource relies upon the same rich lexicon that the PAX use to communicate.
+What distinguishes one leadership philosophy from another—what makes it useful in a leader’s quest to influence movement to advantage—is its manner of organization and uniqueness in Language .
+Because it is an outgrowth of F3, the QSource relies upon the same rich lexicon that the PAX use to communicate within F3.
 Any man who has posted to an F3 workout knows that F3 has a unique word or definition for any concept that we consider to be mission essential.
 You will find that to be so in the QSource as well.

-As a result, for the purpose of the language of leadership, the word accountability has been denatured by the culture and rendered useless.
+As a result, for the purpose of the Language of effective leadership, the word accountability has been denatured by the culture and rendered useless.
 Which is not good, because the concept of accountability is inexpressibly important to the skill of leadership.
 Without accountability, leaders cannot influence movement to advantage.

 So, in order to recapture the concept, we redefined the word.
 Thus, the F3 Lexicon defines Accountability (note the capital “A”) as submission to standard through enforcement and consequence.
 To practice Accountability there must be a Standard (an objective measure of performance or behavior), Enforcement (an external force to apply the Standard) and Consequence (the result of the Enforcement of the Standard).